 It is argued that, with these codes involving a voluminous body of legislation, the final version should have been widely discussed with the stakeholders.

 Another contentious section allows the appropriate government to exempt any new factory from all provisions of the Code on occupational health, safety and working conditions.

-There is a fear that expansive powers of exemption have been conferred on the respective governments and there has been an excessive delegation of rule-making powers.
+There is a fear that expansive powers of the exemption have been conferred on the respective governments and there has been an excessive delegation of rule-making powers.